FAQ[ Open All | Close All ]

-The three friends whose small group grew into Manna were the original pastors: Dave Guerrin (now full-time pastor), Greg Smith (formerly a part-time teaching pastor), and Barbara Yandell (occasionally teaches, when she's not out of town doing ministry).
+There were three friends whose small group grew into Manna, they were the original pastors: Dave Guerrin (now full-time pastor), Greg Smith (formerly a part-time teaching pastor but has moved on to other interests), and Barbara Yandell (occasionally teaches, when she's not out of town doing ministry).
 Though they all have master of divinity degrees from well-respected theological seminaries, as well as decades of professional ministry experience, Manna is their calling, not their job, and they all have other careers.

 — How does Manna approach sermon series?